patrick-rotsaert/squid/README.md

 However, I did like the SOCI architecture where the library user interacts mainly with a database-agnostic frontend which passes on the work to a database-specific backend.
-I gladly borred that idea but, apart from that, this a totally different implementation.
+I gladly borrowed that idea but, apart from that, this a totally different implementation.

 For those wondering... _SQUID_ is an acronym for **SQ**L: **U**nified **I**nterface to **D**atabases.